STRATEGIC OBJECTIVE

 AUTHORITY

-Determines which callers/visitors to refer to supervisor.
+- Determines which callers/visitors to transfer to supervisor or to other officers

 PERFORMANCE STANDARDS

-Appointments scheduled and diary maintained in consultation with Supervisor
+- Appointments scheduled and diary maintained in consultation with Supervisor

-Incoming mails recorded accurately and distributed promptly
+- Incoming mails recorded accurately and distributed promptly

-Filing system maintained in accordance with established guidelines
+- Records maintained in accordance with established guidelines

-Confidentiality and integrity exercised at all times
+- Confidentiality and integrity exercised at all times

-Documents photocopied and faxed within agreed time frame
+- Documents photocopied and faxed within agreed time frame

-Telephone answered promptly and politely
+- Telephone answered promptly and politely

-Visitors received courteously
+- Visitors received courteously

-Adequate supply of stationery at all times
+- Adequate supply of stationery at all times

 INTERNAL AND EXTERNAL CONTACTS